-Extreme stress can have a lasting effect on your wellbeing.
-In some cases, anxiety can cause to you to become more sensitive to otherwise normal events, ultimately leading to more anxiety.
+Extreme stress can have a lasting effect on your well-being.
+In some cases, anxiety can cause you to become more sensitive to otherwise normal events, potentially leading to increased anxiety.

 That is sometimes the case with anxiety and noise.
 Depending on your level of stress and anxiety, you may become more sensitive to noise, and loud noises or surprise noises may end up causing more anxiety.

 The Cause of Noise Anxiety

 Noise anxiety is most commonly a response to trauma, although in some ways it can affect those with nearly any type of anxiety.

 The main issue with noise anxiety is that it occurs because of a raised anxiety baseline, common with PTSD.
 Noise jumps the anxiety above the baseline, potentially leading to increased startle reflexes and possibly panic attacks.

 What is a Raised Baseline?

 Imagine anxiety fit on a scale from 1 to 10, where 1 is relaxation and 10 is complete and utter terror.
 People that undergo traumatic events or experience severe anxiety experience a raised baseline, which is when they can never get their number down to 1, 2, or 3.
 In a way, they are always living with an anxiety of 6, 7, or 8 on the scale.

 Because the body is so adaptive, it adjusts to match that baseline.
 That means when you're experiencing a 6, 7, or 8 on the anxiety scale - which would normally signify a considerable amount of anxiety - they feel as though they're actually relaxed.
 Their mind has adjusted to reduce anxiety symptoms at this level.